Auckland Zoo: History and major events

-The early 1970s brought an improvement to the grounds, exhibits and animal husbandry.
+The early-1970s brought an improvement to the grounds, exhibits and animal husbandry.
 Improvement in veterinarian practices and equipment, stopping of public feeding (1979) and more naturalistic enclosures lead to healthier, happier animals and subsequently breeding success increased.

 Animals deemed unsuitable for Auckland were transferred or phased out (not actively bred) of the zoo's collection.
 Behavioural enrichments were first provided during this time.

 The NZI Kiwi Nocturnal House was opened in May 1971 and was the first of its kind in New Zealand.
 It still exists today as BNZ Kiwi and Tuatara House.
 Expansion finally was approved in August with an extra 12 acre into Western Springs to be developed, work began in 1973.
 Kashin, a female Indian elephant arrived from Como Zoo in the US the same year (was still at the zoo in the Animal Planet Elephant Clearing until her death in 2009).
 Two years later the first full-time teacher at the zoo was employed.

 A proposal for a rural or open range zoo was put forward for the housing and breeding of larger mammals.
 The proposal has been brought up periodically but never realised.
 Also in 1976 the first comprehensive course for keepers started at the Auckland Technical Institute.

-The late 1970s included more developments at the zoo than any previous time.
-A new souvenir shop, cafeteria and enclosures for the giraffe, zebra and antelope were completed.
+The late-1970s included more developments at the zoo than any previous time.
+A new gift shop, cafeteria and enclosures for the giraffe, zebra and antelope were completed.
 Animal diets were being refined to today's standard when quality and varied ingredients are purchased and meals detailed to individual species.
 White rhinoceros and tamarins arrived for the first time.